susannegreulich/taxmetrics/README.md

 ### Statistical Analysis
 - Country averages across all time periods
 - Correlation coefficients between tax types and GDP growth
-- Descriptive statistics and data quality reports
+- Descriptive statistics

 ### Data Files
 - Cleaned CSV datasets ready for further analysis
 - Labeled data with human-readable categories
-- Missing value reports and data quality metrics
+- Data quality checks (missing values checks, checking whether value ranges are plausible). **The data quality checks revealed that only 32 countries have no missing values, whilst some had few missing values, and some had many.
+I decided to use the entire dataset for the analysis until further, but future work would improve the analysis by using homogeneous datasets, including only countries that have data for all metrics in all years. **

 ## Technical Details